Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Results

-We benchmarked molecular task arithmetic with (a) supervised finetuning and (b) pretraining only.
+\paragraph{Single-objective design.} We benchmarked MTA with (a) supervised finetuning and (b) pretraining only.
 We experimented with varying values of $\lambda$ (controlling the deviation from the pretrained model, Eq. \ref{eq:molecular-ta}), in particular, between 0.10 and 1.00 with a step size of 0.05.
 We experimented with fractions of the finetuning dataset (composed of 1024 molecules) ranging from 1\% to 100\%, with increments of 10\%.
-For task arithmetic, 10,240 negative molecules were used.
-We evaluated the models by the \textit{number of successful design clusters}, \ie the number of design clusters that possess the desired property.
+For task arithmetic, 1024 negative molecules (finetuning set of the opposite property) were used.
+We evaluated the models by the \textit{number of successful design clusters}, \ie number of structurally-distinct molecular clusters identified by \texttt{rdkit}'s \texttt{LeadPicker} module with a preset distance threshold among the designs with the desired property.
 This metric combines the evaluation of diversity and accuracy; the higher, the better.
 The highest number of successful design clusters obtained across $\lambda$ values (task arithmetic), or training subsets (supervised finetuning) was reported for each property.
-In general, models trained on randomized SMILES yielded more successful design clusters than their canonical counterparts (Fig. \ref{fig:smi-diff}{}).
-Due to the better performance of randomized SMILES, in what follows, we report only the results for randomized SMILES for the zero-shot experiments, while results for canonical SMILES strings were included in the Appendix.
+In general, models trained on randomized SMILES yielded more successful design clusters than their canonical counterparts (Fig. \ref{fig:smi-diff}{}) as also observed elsewhere \citep{arus2019randomized}.
+Due to the better performance of randomized SMILES, in what follows, we report only the results for randomized SMILES and include results for canonical SMILES strings in the Appendix.

-Across design tasks, molecular task arithmetic yielded a higher number of successful design clusters than pretraining and finetuning (9.5K and 11.7K more on average, respectively; Fig. \ref{fig:zero-shot-isomeric}a and Fig. \ref{fig:zero-shot-canonical}a ).
-Except for the `$\uparrow$ No. Rings' task with randomized SMILES, the performance gain by molecular task arithmetic over supervised finetuning is statistically significant across datasets (Mann-Whitney U test, p-value $<$ 0.01).
+Across design tasks, MTA yielded a higher number of successful design clusters than pretraining and finetuning (9.5K and 11.7K more on average, respectively; Fig. \ref{fig:zero-shot-isomeric}a and Fig. \ref{fig:zero-shot-canonical}a ).
+Except for the `$\uparrow$ No. Rings' task with randomized SMILES, the performance gain by MTA over supervised finetuning is statistically significant across datasets (Mann-Whitney U test, p-value $<$ 0.01).
 This is a \textit{striking finding:} despite using \textit{no} positively labeled molecules, molecular task arithmetic can design a higher number of successful diverse molecules than models fine-tuned on up to 1024 positive compounds.
 This demonstrates the potential of task arithmetic for generative drug discovery without \textit{any} positively labeled molecular examples.